 - Support your staff through coaching and mentoring.

 - Implement, assess, adjust, and repeat.

 COVID-19 has tested our resilience and ability to work through some pretty tough challenges.
-As students head back to classrooms this fall, SEL can help them work though their feelings of stress, anxiety, and fear.
-It can also help keep their academic learning on-track.
+It also shone a light on why SEL is so important.
+It can help them work though their feelings of stress, anxiety, and fear, and it can also help keep their academic learning on-track.
 It’s important to implement a Tier 1 approach so all students get the supports they need.

 To learn more about continuous improvement, read Using SEL Assessments for Continuous Improvement: Part 1 – How to Effectively Use SEL Data and Using SEL Assessments for Continuous Improvement: Part 2 — 8 Ways to Improve Your SEL Implementation.
 And download the Aperture Education SEL Data Guide: Take Action on Your SEL Data! for tips and best practices around SEL assessment and effective data usage.
 Fill out the form below to download the guide.